PulseSoftwareInc/slate/source/includes/_resources.md

 name        | The employee's full name, for example: "John Smith" photo       | A URL pointing to a photograph of the employee (if one is available)

-## Realtime Feedback
+## Real-time Feedback

-Realtime Feedback represents an instance of feedback that was given from a sender to a recipient, with text content created by the sender.
+Real-time Feedback represents an instance of feedback that was given from a sender to a recipient, with text content created by the sender.

 ### Attributes